 - Buffer helps me schedule posts one week in advance and then provides simple analytics to see which ones are the most engaging (and thus can be rebuffered).

-- Pablo is an app that helps me create beautiful social media images in seconds!
+- Canva is an app that helps me create beautiful social media images in seconds!

-Below is my short tutorial on how you can use them.
-For your information, I have accounts on LinkedIn, Twitter, and Facebook + I curate a group for online teacherpreneurs, and all of my social media planning and engagement for 1 week takes me 3-4 hours.
-(I schedule a minimum of 60 posts a week).
+I have accounts on Twitter, and Facebook + I curate a group for online teachers and coaches, and all of my social media planning and engagement for 1 week takes me 2 hours.
+(I schedule a minimum of 40 posts a week).

 How do you curate superb content on social media?